 Condition Monitoring Systems

-Advanced sensors track transformer temperature, insulation health, and vibration levels.
-Predictive analytics help identify potential issues before equipment failure occurs.
+Advanced sensors monitor transformer temperature, insulation, and vibration.
+Predictive analytics help detect issues before failures occur.

 Gas-Insulated Substations (GIS)